aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

   - `Sum` of `ReadThrottleEvents` and `WriteThrottleEvents`: determines when the table no longer scales with the workload
     + Alarm when `> 1` for `3 consecutive 5 minutes intervals`

+All alarms are exposed out of the construct, such that operators are able to configure customized actions to react to metrics going out-of-band, including integrations with external (sometimes private) notification software (such as Pager Duty, etc...).

 ### Are there any open issues that need to be addressed later?